Shrijeeth/QueryGPT-ADK/README.md

 - Natural Language to SQL: Converts user questions into SQL queries using LLM-based agents.
 - Multi-Agent Architecture: Modular agents for query formation, explanation, table/column selection, and validation.
+- **Automatic Schema Extraction & Table Description:**
+  - New agent (`sql_table_describer_agent`) for extracting and describing SQL table schemas, including sub-agents for table-level tasks.
+  - Includes a script to auto-generate JSON documentation of all tables, views, and enums from your database (`generate_tables_json.py`).
+- Robust SQL Query Validation: Ensures only valid SELECT statements are executed, supporting both MySQL and PostgreSQL.

 - Vector Search Integration: Uses Qdrant for semantic search over sample queries and table schemas.
 - Validation: Ensures only valid SELECT queries are generated and executed.
 - **Production-Ready Security:**